CAPACITORS

 Capacitors that have had a relatively constant voltage across them for a decent amount of time typically exhibit far less absorption current than one which has not been charged in the short-term past.
 This is due to a phenomenon called ‘self-healing’, in where a charged capacitor will heal defects in the electrolyte.
 Uncharged electrolytic capacitors may have weakened electrolyte due to ‘dissolution’, the destruction of the dielectric when no charge is present.

-The leakage current through a capacitor can be modelled with a resistor in parallel with the actual capacitance, as shown below.
+The leakage current through a capacitor can be modelled with a resistor in parallel with the actual capacitance, as shown in This is a placeholder for the reference: capacitor-with-parasitic-series-resistance-leakage-current.

 How Leakage Current Is Specified